anselm1109/anselm1109.github.io/readme.md

 ## Things to know.
 * This app runs entirely in your browser.
 Nothing is sent / saved / synced to the cloud
 * The prayer time is a video, this prevents screens from going to sleep.
 On mobile devices you also need to not lock your screen as this will pause the timer.

+## New Features I might want to implement
+- [ ] Dark mode to preserve battery life
+- [ ] A Prayers for ourselves and others page after the silent prayer timer.
+This page would allow users to put a custom list of people/things to pray for onn it.
+- [ ] Users can add a page with links to custom readings
+- [ ] Users insert additional pages for more prayers in prayer flow.
+- [ ] Users add custom prayers
+- [ ] Make prayer book more helpful somehow.